 How to Find a Gay Therapist: 6 Things to Look For

-Having a therapist who supports you and has experience with LGBT+ issues is important for you to get the guidance you need.
+Having a therapist who supports you and has experience with LGBTQIA+ issues is important for you to get the guidance you need.

-A gay therapist is not necessarily a therapist who is gay, but rather a therapist who is informed and affirmative about gay issues, experiences, and identities.
+If you need to find a gay therapist, you may not need to work with a therapist who is gay but rather a therapist who is informed and affirmative about gay issues, experiences, and identities.

 Here are 6 things to look for when searching for a gay therapist.